luxonis/depthai-docs-website/FAQ.md

  - `disparity` # Raw disparity
  - `depth_color_h` # Disparity colorized on the host (to give a `JET` colorized visualization of depth)

-### Is it possible to have access to the raw stereo pair stream on the host?
+### Is It Possible to Have Access to the Raw Stereo Pair Stream on the Host?

 Yes, to get the raw stereo pair stream on the host use the following command:
  `python3 test.py -s left right`

 This will show the full RAW (uncompressed) 1280x720 stereo synchronized pair, as below:
  ![RAW Stereo Pair Streams](https://i.imgur.com/oKVrZAV.jpg)

+And you can configure the streams via the DepthAI as per [here](https://github.com/luxonis/depthai/blob/3942201d67fe7955370e615aa88045cd8f2211bf/depthai.py#L299).

 ## How Do I Limit The FrameRate Per Stream?